Cazaimi/postman-environment-generator/README.md

 1. Clone this into your local folder and navigate to it.
 2. Run `npm install`
+### Using exported collection's file
-2. Export the collection JSON from the Postman app (Steps to do that are [here](https://learning.getpostman.com/docs/postman/collections/data_formats/#exporting-postman-data)).
+1. Export the collection JSON from the Postman app (Steps to do that are [here](https://learning.getpostman.com/docs/postman/collections/data_formats/#exporting-postman-data)).
 The file encoding must be `utf-8`.
-3. Run `node index.js <absolute-path-to-collection-file> <name-that-environment-should-get> <postman-api-key> <workspace-id>`
+2. Run `node index.js <absolute-path-to-collection-file> <name-that-environment-should-get> <postman-api-key> <workspace-id>`
+### Using uuid
+2. Run `node index.js <collection-id> <name-that-environment-should-get> <postman-api-key> <workspace-id>`

+> The `collection-id` is a parameter to get collection using the API.
+To get the collection-id, follow these steps:
+> 1. Log into the postman app
+> 2. Select any collection
+> 3. Click on the right arrow beside the collection name
+> 4. Click on 'View in Web'
+> 5. The opened browser window contains url of the form: [https://postman.co/collections/**xyz-uuid**?version=latest&workspace=uuid](https://postman.co/collections/xyz-uuid?version=latest&workspace=uuid)
+> 6. Copy the xyz-uuid before the question mark.

 > The `workspace-id` is an optional parameter.
 Not giving the workspace Id will add the environment to your default workspace.
 To get the workspace-id, follow these steps:
 > 1. Log into the postman app
 > 2. Select any collection
 > 3. Click on the right arrow beside the collection name
 > 4. Click on 'View in Web'
-> 5. The opened browser window contains url of the form: `https://postman.co/collections/xyz-uuid?version=latest&workspace=uuid`
+> 5. The opened browser window contains url of the form: [https://postman.co/collections/xyz-uuid?version=latest&workspace=**uuid**](https://postman.co/collections/xyz-uuid?version=latest&workspace=uuid)
 > 6. Copy the workspace Id.

 ### Example